raphael-susewind/india-religion-politics/uploksabha2014/README.md

 ## Variables

-The main table

 name | description
 --- | ---
-id | unique code for each row, in case one ever needs it ac_id_09 | ID code of the assembly segment assigned by the Election Commission (identical with all other post-delimitation codes, hence the _09) booth_id_14 | ID code of the polling booth assigned by the Election Commission (together with ac_id_14, this should suffice for matching with other tables) electors_14 | Number of registered electors turnout_14 | Number of valid votes turnout_percent_14 | turnout_14 divided by electors_14
+id | unique code for each row, in case one ever needs it ac_id_09 | ID code of the assembly segment assigned by the Election Commission (identical with all other post-delimitation codes, hence the _09) booth_id_14 | ID code of the polling booth assigned by the Election Commission (together with ac_id_09, this should suffice for matching with other tables) electors_14 | Number of registered electors turnout_14 | Number of valid votes turnout_percent_14 | turnout_14 divided by electors_14